ProspectIn Scenarios: The Complete Guide to Understanding Everything

 🏆 The effective: the ARROW scenario

 This is a simple, linear scenario that has only one possible path and requires only time conditions.
 The first action that will take place is the profile visit.
 The condition to proceed to the next step of the scenario is the respect of one day of delay between the visit and the action followed by the profile.

-Once the follow up has been queued and sent, there is a new day delay before the prospects move on to the request to connect action.
+Once the follow action has been queued and sent, there is a one day delay before the prospects move on to the connection request action.
 One day after the connection request is sent, the prospect exits the scenario, whether or not they accepted the invitation.

-Complex scenarios have more steps & paths than for so-called simple scenarios.
+Complex scenarios have more steps & paths than so-called simple scenarios.

 The NARCOS scenario

 💡 This scenario is very interesting because with its two different message paths, even if the condition is not met, the prospect will still receive a reminder.

 The first action is a connection request.